MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 :::image type="content" source="media/architecture-layers.svg" alt-text="Diagram that shows the layers and cross-cutting activities in the IoT architecture." border="false":::

 Security functions cut across all layers, and should follow specific principles and recommendations.
 All layers are subject to various threats that can be classified according to the [STRIDE categories](/archive/blogs/larryosterman/threat-modeling-again-stride): *spoofing*, *tampering*, *repudiation*, *information disclosure*, *denial of service*, and *elevation of privilege*.
-Always follow the [Microsoft Security Development Lifecycle (SDL)](https://www.microsoft.com/sdl) practices when you design and build IoT architectures.
+Always follow [Microsoft Security Development Lifecycle (SDL)](https://www.microsoft.com/sdl) practices when you design and build IoT architectures.

 ### Device and gateway layer